NunezBrian/Regex-Tutorial/README.md

 ## Author

-This tutorial was written by [Your Name](https://github.com/your-github-profile).
+This tutorial was written by `Brian Nunez` (https://github.com/NunezBrian).
 I am a software developer with a passion for teaching and helping others understand complex topics.

 ## License